UdotCASH/uTransmute/README.md

 ##### ETHxEOS Github Inventory
-* **ETHxEOS/ETHxEOS.js** - Oracle for managing teleportation of tokens from ETH to EOS
+* **ETHxEOS/ETHxEOS.js** - Oracle for managing swap of tokens from ETH to EOS
 * **ETHxEOS/[config.json](https://github.com/UdotCASH/ETHxEOS/blob/master/config.json)** - configuration file for swaptunnel and oracle contracts
 * **ETHxEOS/swaptunnel/contracts/** - swaptunnel contracts listed below
     * **SwapTunnel.sol**	- swaptunnel contract that will attract ERC20 tokens
-    * **SwapTunnelEosAccount.sol**	- swaptunnel contract that takes an EOS Account as an input to activate a teleportation
+    * **SwapTunnelEosAccount.sol**	- swaptunnel contract that takes an EOS Account as an input to activate a swap
-    * **SwapTunnelEosPublicKey.sol** - takes an EOS public key as an input to activate a teleportation (you will need to create  accounts using a modified oracle for account creation)
+    * **SwapTunnelEosPublicKey.sol** - takes an EOS public key as an input to activate a swap (you will need to create  accounts using a modified oracle for account creation)
     * **TestERC20Token.sol** - used to specify ElementToken.sol for test deployments
     * **TestElementToken.sol** - default ElementToken contract for ERC20 tokens
     * **EosValidator.sol** - validates EOS account or key